ArjanCodes/examples/even_more_code_smells/README.md

-## About this video

-Here's another code smells video.
-They just keep on coming!

 ## Video outline

 I did several videos covering code smells in the past.
 If you haven't watched those yet, I'll put a link to the previous two videos in the description.
 Some of you told me you don't like the word code smell.
 So here's a warning: please skip the following 10 seconds.
 Code smell, code smell, code smell, code smell, code smell, code smell, code smell!
 7!
 That's how many I'm going to cover in this video.
-And there's a bonus at the end.
+And there's a smelly little bonus at the end.
 While I'm working on the code today, I'll be using Tabnine, this video's sponsor.

 ## Tabnine sponsored section